Skip to Page Content

 2.6 Be empowered to fix and collect admission fees and other fees that it may deem necessary to be charged for training given.

-2.7 Employ a Director for the State Fire School and shall employ, on the recommendation of the Director, such other Instructors, helpers, secretaries, and laborers as may be necessary.
+2.7 Employ a Director and Deputy Director for the State Fire School and shall employ, on the recommendation of the Director, such other Instructors, helpers, secretaries, and laborers as may be necessary and to remove the same at their judgment and discretion.

 2.8 Have the power to prescribe and make the necessary rules and regulations for the use of the buildings, equipment and other facilities when they are not in use for the purpose set forth.